 sudo mount -a sudo umount -a

-You can also reuse your NAS and follow the similiar steps above in Option 3 to mount the NAS storage via Samba.
+You can also reuse your NAS and follow the similar steps above in Option 3 to mount the NAS storage via Samba.

 The parameters needed are:

 samba service ip (192.168.1.155)